3mdeb/96boards-docs-wiki/HiKeyUEFI.md

 ```

 <a name="section-boot-order"></a>
 HiKey supports booting from both eMMC and microSD card.
-To,

 ### Boot Sequence